 Then control the kettlebell back down to the starting position.

-With control lower the bell back to the starting position and repeat this movement for the timed interval.
+With control lower the bell back to the starting position and repeat.

 Targets: Chest, shoulders, triceps, upper back and core.

-How to do a Push Up + Reach (Kettlebell Tap):
+How To Do A Push Up And Reach (Kettlebell Tap)

 Place your kettlebell in the center of your mat, about 6 inches in front of you (or an arms length in front of you).

-Start in high plank position, with your shoulders stacked over your wrists, weight evenly distributed amongst all 10 fingers; core engaged.
+Start in a high plank position with your shoulders stacked over your wrists, weight evenly distributed amongst all 10 fingers.
+Core is engaged.